Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 What’s the one single thing people can do to get more miles?

 Two words – bonus points for everyday spend.
-I’m talking programs like Chase Freedom, where you can get 5X bonus points for buying things like gas or groceries.
 You have to buy them anyway, so might as well earn bonus points, which really add up over the course of a year or two.

 What’s your most memorable travel experience?